nicklayden/Cepheus/README.md

 3. Ability to cut out images from the data set that have overexposed or too out of focus variables in them, using PSF photometry.

+4. Ability to create a timelapse video of the variable in an HR diagram. (probably won't happen!)

+5. Linking Simbad/Vizier database to include other astronomical measurements for the variable star.